 In addition, the Company is exposed to market risk from a series of forward purchase agreements on its Class A Common Stock.
-As of December 31, 2000, a forward purchase agreement in place covered approximately \$9.5 million or 943,672 shares of Class A Common Stock having forward purchase prices established at \$10.02 per share.
-If the market priced portion of this agreement was settled based on the December 31, 2000 closing market price of the Class A Common Stock, which was \$6.91 per share, the Company would settle under the terms of the forward purchase agreement with a payment of either \$2.9 million in cash or 425,814 shares of Class A Common Stock at the Company's option.
+Beginning in 1997, the Company entered into a series of forward purchase agreements that extend through May 2003 to offset the dilutive effect of the Company's stock-based employee compensation plans.
+These agreements are settled quarterly on a net basis in either shares of the Company's Class A Common Stock or cash, at the Company's option.
+During the quarter ended December 31, 2000, a settlement resulted in the Company payment of 271,307 shares of Class A Common Stock.
+Future settlements are dependent upon the market price of the Company's Class A Common Stock.
+As of December 31, 2000, a forward purchase agreement in place covered approximately \$9.5 million or 943,672 shares of Class A Common Stock having a forward purchase price established at \$10.02 per share.
+If the market priced portion of this agreement was settled based on the December 31, 2000 market price of Class A Common Stock of \$6.91 per share, the Company would settle under the terms of the forward purchase agreement with a payment of either \$2.9 million in cash or 425,814 shares of Class A Common Stock.
+As of December 31, 2000, a one dollar increase or decrease in the market price of the Company's Class A Common Stock would increase or decrease the settlement value of the forward purchase agreement by \$0.9 million.